karaokeman header

 In the United States, choral singing is the most popular of all arts-related participatory activities [source: CA].
 Across the country, 28.5 million people regularly sing in one of 250,000 chorus groups [source: CA].
 It's a group activity that seems to stand the test of time better than others, and there may be a very good reason why: Singing has some effects that other participatory activities don't.

-singing makes you happy
+singing makes

 Image courtesy of MGM Studios/Hulton Archive/Getty Images.
 Does singing (in the rain or otherwise) really make you happy?